farcasterxyz/docs/docs/learn/architecture/overview.md

 - Creating an account.
 - Paying rent to store data on offchain systems.
-- Authorizing light apps for an account.
+- Authorizing connected apps for an account.

 Actions are performed onchain only when security and consistency are critical.
 Use of onchain actions is kept at a minimum to reduce costs and improve performance.